Balancing Asymptotic and Transient Efficiency Guarantees in Set Covering Games: Introduction

 \section{Introduction}

-Recently, game theory has emerged as a significant framework in the study of multi-agent systems: the agents in the system are modeled as agents in a game, each with its own actions and individual rewards that are functions of the actions of other agents.
+Recently, game theory has emerged as a significant framework in the study of multi-agent systems: the agents in the system are modeled as agents in a game, each with its own actions and individual rewards that are functions of the joint action of the other agents.
 Some prominent examples where these models have found success include wireless communication networks \cite{han2012game}, UAV swarm task allocation \cite{roldan2018should}, news subscription services \cite{hsu2020information}, vaccinations during an epidemic \cite{hota2019game}, security systems \cite{9028855}, facility location \cite{1181966}, coordinating the charging of electric vehicles \cite{martinez2020decentralized}, and national defense \cite{lee2020perimeter}, among others.
 Indeed, game theory has played a significant role in many applications and across various disciplines.

-A central focus in using game-theoretic models to control multi-agent systems is the design of local objective (or reward) functions for the agents that result in a desirable emergent system-level behavior, as measured by a system welfare function \cite{marden2015game}.
-Generally the emergent behavior is assumed to be a coordinated decision which is a Nash equilibrium of the game, wherein each agent cannot improve its own objective function by switching actions.
+A central focus in using game-theoretic models to control multi-agent systems is the design of local objective (or reward) functions for the agents that result in a desirable emergent system-level outcome, as measured by a system welfare function \cite{marden2015game}.
+Generally the emergent outcome is assumed to be a coordinated decision which is a Nash equilibrium of the game, wherein each agent cannot improve its own objective function by switching actions.
 A significant research effort has been devoted to designing local objective functions that ensure good performance of Nash equilibria.
 For example, \cite{gairing2009covering} shows that for the class of set covering games, there exists a set of local objective functions which guarantee that the performance of any Nash equilibrium is within a multiplicative factor of $1 -\frac{1}{e}$ of the optimal decision set.
-Furthermore, no set of local objective functions can perform better.
-These results have also been extended to resource allocation games in \cite{paccagnan2018utility}.
+Furthermore, no other polynomial time algorithm can perform better \cite{feige1998threshold}.